-Michael Francis is a Senior Analyst in the Advanced Economies Division of the International Department.
-His primary interests lie within the field of international macroeconomics.
-Michael’s other research interests include resource economics and international trade.
+Michael Francis is the Director of the Emerging Markets Division of the International Department.
+His primary interests lie within the field of international macroeconomics and trade.
+He has broad a range of emerging and advanced economy experience and has worked on G7 and G20 matters.
 Before joining the Bank of Canada, Michael lectured in economics at the University of Canberra, Australian National University and Carleton University.
-He has also had temporary appointments at the United Nations Economic and Social Commission for Asia and the Pacific as well as at the Canadian Department of Finance.
-Michael holds an undergraduate degree from Flinders University of South Australia as well as an M.A. and Ph.D. in Economics from Carleton University in Ottawa.
+He has held temporary appointments at the United Nations Economic and Social Commission for Asia and the Pacific as well as at the Canadian Department of Finance.
+Michael holds a Ph.D. in Economics from Carleton University in Ottawa.

 This note presents the updated estimates of potential output growth for the global economy through 2021.
 Global potential output is expected to grow by 3.3 per cent per year over the projection horizon.

 Since the global financial crisis, advanced-economy wage growth has been generally low relative to past recoveries, especially after accounting for the evolution of labour market conditions over this period.
 This paper investigates a variety of potential explanations for this weakness, drawing on findings from the literature as well as analysis of recent labour market data in advanced economies.